darrylwest/mock-redis-client/README.md

 ## Introduction

-The mock redis client barows methods from [node-redis-mock](https://github.com/darrylwest/mock-redis-client) which was originally cloned from redis-mock.
-There are a few more implementations, like mset witch is handy for inserting model lists for query tests.
+The mock redis client barrows methods from [node-redis-mock](https://github.com/darrylwest/mock-redis-client) which was originally cloned from redis-mock.
+There are a few more implementations, like mset, mget, etc.

+This project isn't a clone of mock-redis-client or mock-redis, rather it uses encapulation to inherit methods implemented by the base object.
+This has proven to be a cleaner way of extending the original works from both projects.

 ## Installation